 East End Cellars

-East End Cellars is one of this country’s most enduring retailers of fine wine, with Michael Andrewartha and Pablo Theodoros’ Vardon Street store offering Adelaide an unparalleled selection for over two decades.
-Today, their original site is occupied by the wine bar Mother Vine, which they co-own.
+East End Cellars is one of this country’s most enduring retailers of fine wine, with Michael Andrewartha’s Vardon Street store offering Adelaide an unparalleled selection for over two decades.
+Today, the original site is occupied by the wine bar Mother Vine, which he also owns.
 The original East End Cellars flame burns bright, though, with a move to bigger premises across the road made back in 2014.